Speed Up Zig-Zag: Speed Up Zig-Zag

 \end{theorem}

-We emphasise, however, that the SUZZ algorithm cannot necessarily be written as a space transformation of a simple Zig-Zag in dimension higher than $1$.
-We illustrate this in Figure \ref{two.dimensional.suzz.is.not.space.transformation.of.zz:1} with $d=2$, where it is presupposed that there does exist such a transformation $\phi $.
+We emphasise, however, that the SUZZ algorithm cannot necessarily be written as a space transformation of an original Zig-Zag in dimension higher than $1$.
+In Figure \ref{two.dimensional.suzz.is.not.space.transformation.of.zz:1} we illustrate the contradiction that may occur if such a space transformation were to exist.
+We consider a $d=2$ case, and assume (to reach a contradiction) that there does exist such a transformation $\phi $.
 The left figure represents the movement of a two-dimensional SUZZ process starting from $x_1$ and ending at $x_4$.
-The right figure represents the movement of the $\phi$-space transformed process, assumed to be a simple Zig-Zag, starting from $\phi(x_1)$ and ending at $\phi(x_4)$.
+The right figure represents the movement of the $\phi$-space transformed process, assumed to be an original Zig-Zag, starting from $\phi(x_1)$ and ending at $\phi(x_4)$.
 There are two paths from $x_1$ to $x_4$, passing through and switching at $x_2$ or $x_3$ respectively.
 If the speed function $s(x)$ takes smaller values on the path via $x_2$, then the process arrives at $x_4$ faster via the $x_3$ path rather than via the $x_2$ path.
-However, the transformed process moves with constant unit speed, as it is an original Zig-Zag process and the two paths from $\phi(x_1)$ to $\phi(x_4)$, passing either via $\phi(x_2)$ or via $\phi(x_3)$ have the same length.
+The same thing must hold for the $\phi$-transformed process, i.e. the process arrives to $\phi(x_4)$ faster via $\phi(x_3)$ rather than $\phi(x_2)$.
+However, the transformed process moves with constant unit speed, as it is an original Zig-Zag process.
+Furthermore, the two paths from $\phi(x_1)$ to $\phi(x_4)$, passing either via $\phi(x_2)$ or via $\phi(x_3)$ have the same length.
 Therefore the time it takes for the transformed process to traverse either of the two paths from $\phi(x_1)$ to $\phi(x_4)$ is the same.
-This therefore gives a contradiction.
+This gives a contradiction and establishes that the SUZZ process cannot be spaced transformed to an original Zig-Zag process in dimension $d \geq 2$.

-As a result of this discussion, we can see that we cannot rely on the existence of such a transformation between SUZZ and Zig-Zag, and so results for SUZZ cannot easily be obtained from those for Zig-Zag by simple transformation arguments.
+As a result of this discussion, we cannot rely on the existence of such a transformation between SUZZ and original Zig-Zag, so results for SUZZ cannot easily be obtained from those for original Zig-Zag by simple transformation arguments.
+This also means that we do not currently have a way to extend the uniform ergodicity result of Theorem \ref{uniform.ergodicity:1} to higher dimensions, since the proof heavily relies on the space transformation property of the one-dimensional SUZZ process.
+Simulation results, however, seem to suggest that the starting position does not heavily influence the algorithmic performance, and we suspect the uniform ergodicity holds for higher dimensions as well.